Ear Wax Removal

 GPs in Camden are not commissioned to offer microsuction/syringing.

-2. The waits on NHS to access micro-suction are up to 6 months.
+- The wait to access micro-suction are up to 6 months.
 Unfortunately, we are not able to fast track or bypass this wait.

 If you cannot wait, there are many providers locally who can offer you micro-suction for both ears for under £100 pounds.